audiologiks/findajob/kb/readme.md

 Articles based on topics discussed in a Meetup.
 You can use these for your own use, or to hold a session with others talking about working abroad.

-5/16 Update - Working on updating the kb articles for ver 6.2.5
+11/20 Update - Working on updating the kb articles for ver 6.4.2, adding any Covid 19 related content

-Articles cover topics on working in 31 countries across the Americas, Europe and Asia,
+Articles cover topics on working in 11 countries across the Americas, Europe and Asia, with links and information from the web on 31 countries in total.

 ## Folders